 Many people who are not familiar with the traditional heritage and use of incense in religious and cultural environments tend to think of incense as more of an air freshener rather then a meditative aid or a compound with any inherent beneficial qualities.
-However incense has many benefits and and useful qualities.
+There are many benefits of burning incense.
+Keep reading to learn more.

 Tibetans, for example, consider their incense to be medicinal and many of their recipes are formulated according to ayurvedic guidelines.
 The native Americans used various forms of incense such as smudge sticks to purify the air and their surroundings.
 The Japanese considered incense and aloeswood to have numerous qualities and developed several games involving it.
 China and related Asian countries also used incense as a way to tell time.

-Below we will list several uses and benefits of incense:
+Below we will list several uses and benefits of burning incense:

 - Relaxation Incense is a wonderful aid to relaxation.
 Many people light incense simply to enjoy it.
 An alternative to scented candles, many people light incense before they take a bath, read a book, or listen to music.
 For relaxation purposes, we recommend a softer incense such as sandalwood.